 There are thousands of cognates like English – words that sound the same and have the same meanings.

-While mastering the grammar of Spanish and listening part due to various accents and Spanish dialects can be a challenge and might take few years, basic grammar is straightforward enough that you can have meaningful communication after only a few weeks.
+While mastering Spanish grammar and listening part due to various accents and Spanish dialects can be a challenge and might take a few years, basic grammar is straightforward enough to have meaningful communication after only a few weeks.

 However, with the right approach and proper language learning methods, one can clear one of the two famous Spanish Proficiency Tests, i.e., DELE B2/C1 of DELE exam in India or SIELE test in 2-3 years.

 8. Passion for Football

 If you are a football following individual, then Spanish is probably the best language to learn.

 Soccer is like a religion in most Hispanic countries.